Front-Grodno/Front-Grodno-JS-course-2021/modules/js/README.md

       alert( `number ${i}!` );
     }
     ```
 1. Write a loop which prompts for a number greater than __100__.
-If the visitor enters another number – ask them to input again.
+If the visitor enters another number – ask them to input again.The loop must ask for a number until either the visitor enters a number greater than 100 or cancels the input/enters an empty line.
 1. Write a function __min(a,b)__ which returns the least of two numbers a and b:
     ```javascript
     min(2, 5) == 2